thephpleague/period/api/modifying.md

 ## Using durations

-The supplied `DateInterval` object can be added or substracted from the starting and/or ending endpoint.
+The supplied `DateInterval` object can be added or substracted from the starting and/or ending datepoint.

 ### Period::withDuration($duration)

 Returns a new `Period` object by updating its duration.
-Only the excluded endpoint is updated.
+Only the excluded datepoint is updated.

 The `$duration` parameter is expressed as a `DateInterval` object.